Case study

 The product pipeline looked like this:

-1. User uploads an image — The image is uploaded from the mobile client into the backend pipeline and stored in cloud storage.
+1. User uploads an image — The image is uploaded from the mobile client into the backend pipeline and stored in Google Cloud Storage.

 2. AI analyzes the image — The uploaded image is sent through an AI analysis step, where prompt-driven logic is used to generate useful descriptive tags and semantic signals.